 PM & Ozone Management Framework

-A unique component of the framework is the application of the keeping clean areas clean and continuous improvement concept.
+A unique component of the framework is the application of keeping clean areas clean and continuous improvement concept.
 It moves the traditional scope of management beyond compliance with a numeric standard and puts more emphasis than ever before on managing and improving air quality below a numeric standard.

 Keeping clean areas clean has been incorporated into the CASA framework by adopting a tiered management framework for ambient levels below the CWS.
 This framework recognizes and builds upon existing programs and policies, applying a philosophy of prevention and continuous air quality improvement to fill in gaps wherever necessary.